janipalsamaki/blog-the-power-of-open-source-communities/README.md

 ## The solution - Part IV

 [Robocorp](https://robocorp.com/) suggests the use of [VS Code](https://code.visualstudio.com/), an open-source integrated development environment (IDE) plus [a couple of open-source extensions for building automations](https://marketplace.visualstudio.com/search?term=robocorp&target=VSCode&category=All%20categories&sortBy=Relevance).

+> "Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
+Visual Studio Code is free and available on your favorite platform - Linux, macOS, and Windows." - https://code.visualstudio.com/

+> "The Robocorp extension makes it easy to create Python or Robot Framework based automation projects and software robots." - https://marketplace.visualstudio.com/items?itemName=robocorp.robocorp-code

 ## Together, we can accomplish great things